voronianski/melchior.js/README.md

 ## What's wrong with AMD and CommonJS?

-Nothing actually and it's more the matter of taste.. but the idea behind _chainable modules_ solves several nasty **AMD** patterns like long lines of declaring dependencies :tired_face: and provides simplicity and readability with its' visual-friendly and clean syntax.
+Nothing actually and it's more the matter of taste.. but the idea behind _chainable modules_ solves several nasty **AMD** patterns like long lines of declaring dependencies :tired_face: and provides simplicity and readability with its' visual-friendly and clean syntax :sunglasses:.

 As **CommonJS** is more good for non-browser environments, _chained requires_ fit perfectly for in-browser use cases.

 As for the draft's short name, **CMD** might be not a good choice because of already existing [Common Module Definition](https://github.com/cmdjs/specification/blob/master/draft/module.md), so alternatives like **CnMD** or **ChainMD** are possible options.